Xarelto Lawsuit Information

 Patients who took Xarelto are filing lawsuits after the drug caused them severe injuries such as uncontrolled bleeding, for which no antidote is currently available.
 The dangerous effects of Bayer’s controversial oral blood thinner may, in fact, lead to life-threatening internal haemorrhages, strokes or gastrointestinal bleeds.

-If you or a loved one suffered from internal bleeding or other side effects after taking this blood thinner, you might be eligible for a large cash settlement.
+If you or a loved one suffered from internal bleeding or other side effects after taking this anticoagulant medication, you might be eligible for a large cash settlement.
 Call right now to speak to the best Xarelto Lawyers that will help evaluate your legal options for free.
 Don’t delay!
 Time is running out to collect your reward.

 Call Now Toll-Free Number: 1-800-483-0858

 Why should you file a Xarelto lawsuit?

 Since Xarelto (rivaroxaban) received approval in 2011, Bayer AG and Janssen Pharmaceuticals (a Johnson & Johnson’s subsidiary) made millions by selling this Novel Oral Anticoagulant to US patients.
 Xarelto is used to prevent blood clots and strokes in people who suffer from Atrial Fibrillation (Afib), Pulmonary Embolism (PE), and Deep Vein Thrombosis (DVT).
 However, this drug is also very dangerous, as it may cause uncontrollable bleedings that cannot be stopped as there is no antidote available to reverse its effects.